xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 | BVI                            | Yes | Yes |
 | BGP MultiHop                   | Yes | Yes |

-Note1: BFD Multi-Path (v4/v6) over BVI and BGP Multihop is not supported on systems based on J2.
+Note1: BFD Multi-Path (v4/v6) over BVI and BGP Multihop is not supported on systems based on J2 at the moment.
+It will be supported in future release IOS-XR 7.4.1
 {: .notice--info}

 Note2: BFD Multi-Path (v6) over BVI is not supported on NCS560.
+It will be supported in future releases.
 {: .notice--info}

 ## BFD Hardware Implementation

-As we already know, NCS55xx and NCS5xx uses Pipeline architecture for packet processing.
+BFD on the NCS55xx and NCS5xx is hardware offloaded.
+The hardware offload feature enables the offload of a BFD session to the network processing unit - NPU of the line cards on modular chassis or a standalone fixed chassis, in an IPv4 or IPv6 network.
+BFD hardware offload improves scale and reduces the overall network convergence time by sending rapid failure detection packets to the routing protocols for recalculating the routing table.
+NCS55xx and NCS5xx uses Pipeline architecture for packet processing.
 For details on the Pipeline Architecture please visit this excellent [article](https://xrdocs.io/ncs5500/tutorials/ncs5500-qos-part-1-understanding-packet-buffering/).
 Let us understand the packet processing w.r.t BFD.
+For further details on BFD hardware offload please [visit](https://www.cisco.com/c/en/us/td/docs/iosxr/ncs5500/routing/66x/b-routing-cg-ncs5500-66x/b-routing-cg-ncs5500-66x_chapter_0111.html#id_103405).

 ### RX Path